 Folate is abundant in leafy green vegetables, spinach, broccoli, Brussels sprouts, legumes (especially black-eyed peas), orange juice, walnuts and asparagus.
 You’ll find vitamin B6 in whole grains, soy foods, peanuts, walnuts, bananas and avocadoes.

-For more information on folate, check out this guide.
+For more information on folate and Vitamin B6, check out this guide.

 Iron is abundant in plant-based diets.
 Breakfast cereals (fortified), wholemeal bread, dried fruit, green leafy vegetables, beans and pulses, nuts and seeds (almonds, pumpkin seeds, sesame seeds) and tofu all contain plenty of iron.